Serverless is great for websites. For AI workloads, it's a constant fight.

 }

-Enable the site and test:
+Enable and test:

 sudo ln -s /etc/nginx/sites-available/yourdomain.com /etc/nginx/sites-enabled/

-sudo nginx -t # test config — must say "ok"
+sudo nginx -t # must print "ok"

 sudo systemctl reload nginx

-Step 7: SSL with Let's Encrypt
+Step 5: SSL with Let's Encrypt

 sudo apt install certbot python3-certbot-nginx -y